 D17 Describe other transfer credit policies: Maximum 21 semester hours granted for applied classes in music and art.
 Max of 60 semester hours granted for CLEP, AP, dept challenge exams if posted to an official transcript from a regionally accredited institution.
 Grades from other colleges/universities do not transfer into the student's GPA at CNU.
-Only credits and courses post from previous colleges.
+Only credits earned at previous colleges.